 It Makes Sense scheme

 ‘It Makes Sense’ is a scheme which offers loans of small amounts of money at low interest rates.
-It is run through participating credit unions and it aims to reduce people’s dependence on money lenders, who often charge very high interest rates.
+It is run through participating credit unions and it aims to reduce people’s dependence on high cost credit providers, who often charge very high interest rates.